Convolutional neural network

-In deep learning, a convolutional neural network (CNN, or ConvNet) is a class of artificial neural network (ANN), most commonly applied to analyze visual imagery.
-CNNs are also known as Shift Invariant or Space Invariant Artificial Neural Networks (SIANN), based on the shared-weight architecture of the convolution kernels or filters that slide along input features and provide translation-equivariant responses known as feature maps.
+CNNs are also known as shift invariant or space invariant artificial neural networks, based on the shared-weight architecture of the convolution kernels or filters that slide along input features and provide translation-equivariant responses known as feature maps.
 Counter-intuitively, most convolutional neural networks are not invariant to translation, due to the downsampling operation they apply to the input.
-They have applications in image and video recognition, recommender systems, image classification, image segmentation, medical image analysis, natural language processing, brain–computer interfaces, and financial time series.

-CNNs are regularized versions of multilayer perceptrons.
-Multilayer perceptrons usually mean fully connected networks, that is, each neuron in one layer is connected to all neurons in the next layer.
-The "full connectivity" of these networks make them prone to overfitting data.
-Typical ways of regularization, or preventing overfitting, include: penalizing parameters during training (such as weight decay) or trimming connectivity (skipped connections, dropout, etc.) CNNs take a different approach towards regularization: they take advantage of the hierarchical pattern in data and assemble patterns of increasing complexity using smaller and simpler patterns embossed in their filters.
-Therefore, on a scale of connectivity and complexity, CNNs are on the lower extreme.
+Feedforward neural networks are usually fully connected networks, that is, each neuron in one layer is connected to all neurons in the next layer.
+The "full connectivity" of these networks makes them prone to overfitting data.
+Typical ways of regularization, or preventing overfitting, include: penalizing parameters during training (such as weight decay) or trimming connectivity (skipped connections, dropout, etc.) Robust datasets also increase the probability that CNNs will learn the generalized principles that characterize a given dataset rather than the biases of a poorly-populated set.

 Convolutional networks were inspired by biological processes in that the connectivity pattern between neurons resembles the organization of the animal visual cortex.
 Individual cortical neurons respond to stimuli only in a restricted region of the visual field known as the receptive field.
 The receptive fields of different neurons partially overlap such that they cover the entire visual field.

 CNNs use relatively little pre-processing compared to other image classification algorithms.
 This means that the network learns to optimize the filters (or kernels) through automated learning, whereas in traditional algorithms these filters are hand-engineered.
-This independence from prior knowledge and human intervention in feature extraction is a major advantage.

-Definition

-Convolutional neural networks are a specialized type of artificial neural networks that use a mathematical operation called convolution in place of general matrix multiplication in at least one of their layers.
-They are specifically designed to process pixel data and are used in image recognition and processing.
+This simplifies and automates the process, enhancing efficiency and scalability overcoming human-intervention bottlenecks.